12 Best Checking Accounts With No Overdraft Fees

 This digital banking platform merges the features of a checking account and a high-yield savings account into a single streamlined solution.

 A standout feature of SoFi is its highly competitive interest rates.
-It offers a 4.60% APY on savings accounts and a 0.50% APY on checking balances.
+It offers up to 4.20% APY on savings accounts and a 0.50% APY on checking balances.
 Plus, the comfort of knowing that your deposits are protected by FDIC insurance up to $2 million.

 With SoFi Checking & Savings, you can access your funds easily.
 SoFi provides access to over 55,000 ATMs worldwide through the Allpoint® Network without imposing extra charges.